 With this in mind, here is a general overview of the club business:

-For any club to work, there needs to be significant volume to justify the ever increasing overheads like rent, utilities, wages, repairs and maintenance.
+For any club to work, there needs to be significant membership volume to justify the ever-increasing overheads like rent, utilities, wages, repairs and maintenance.
 This is best achieved through achieving optimal “members per square foot”.
-To hit these targets, clubs are in a monthly battle of losing members and making up those lost members.
+To hit these targets, clubs are in a monthly battle of losing members and making up those lost numbers.

-You’ll hear things like, “we tried a mailer last fall” or “we went to the local schools”.
+Talking to squash committees, you’ll hear the same old lame excuses trotted out like “We tried a mailshot last fall” or “We went to the local schools”.
 These statements imply that these outreach efforts were one-offs now and then and not part of a daily, weekly grind.
 Mailers and targeting schools would be part of any gym’s daily pursuit of members; just another day in the sales office.

 Understand this: the club business is an advertising business.

 Along with attracting people to the facility it is important to understand the needs and lifestyles of the customers.
 This is where squash is often off the mark.
 Here is an example: